zellwk/zellwk.com/src/posts/2021-03-17-github-actions-deploy.md

 3. Add the private key as a Github secret
 4. Use Shimataro's [Install SSH Key](https://github.com/marketplace/actions/install-ssh-key) action to generate a SSH Key in the runner.
 5. Append the correct `known_hosts` configuration with `ssh-keyscan`
-6. Deploy with Rysnc via SSH
+6. Deploy with Rsync via SSH

 Done! :)